 The IBPS Clerk Recruitment gives an idea about the number of vacancies for different posts and different categories of candidates.

-Over 2500 vacancies have been released for 2020-21 recruitment, which is comparatively low from the previous years.
-The total number of vacancies as per the notification released for clerical cadre exam in 2019 was around 12075.
-And the total number of vacancies for IBPS Clerk Exam in 2018-19 was around 7200.
+Over 5000 vacancies have been released for 2021 recruitment, which is comparatively a little higher than the previous years.
+The total number of vacancies as per the notification released for the clerical cadre exam in 2020 was around 2500+.
+And the total number of vacancies for the IBPS Clerk Exam in 2019 was around 12000.

 IBPS Clerk Salary